Abstract

 To preserve topological consistency under the operator $W$, the prototiles are endowed with an orientation vector, ensuring that the weaving is applied relative to the tile’s local coordinate system.

-The prototiles within $S$ are then cloned $C$ times, marking the prototiles with new colors.
+The prototiles are then cloned $C$ times, marking the prototiles with new colors.
 We say that the prototiles form a matrix, with the original prototiles occupying the first column, and each succesive clone of prototiles occupying a subsequent column.

 The winding numbers are applied as follows: each tile numbered $i$ in column $j$ is replaced by the corresponding tile in column $(j + V[i]) \pmod C$.